 First study GPU lecture and the matrix multiplication

 example in the cookbook, before starting the real assignment.

-All the details about this assignment will be put on our 5SIA0
+Detailed documentation about these assignments will be put on our

 As part of this lecture you have to study a hot topic related to